vblanco20-1/vulkan-guide/docs/chapter-3/depth_buffer.md

 ```

 This will connect the depth attachment to our main subpass of rendering.
-Last thing we need is to add the depth attachment to the attachment list in the renderpass itself, which is done like this
+We also need to add the depth attachment to the attachment list in the renderpass itself, which is done like this
 ```cpp

 	//array of 2 attachments, one for the color, and other for depth